-Duquesne's Clinic serves people of a variety of ages from the greater Pittsburgh area with a variety of communication problems.
-The University Clinic is comprised of six specialty clinics which reflect the expertise of our faculty -- adult neurogenics, child language, hearing, pediatric speech, stuttering, and voice.
+Duquesne University's Speech-Language-Hearing Clinic serves people of all ages from the greater Pittsburgh area who have a variety of communication problems.
+The Clinic is comprised of six specialty clinics which reflect the expertise of our faculty -- Adult Neurogenics, Child Language, Hearing, Pediatric Speech Production, Stuttering, and Voice.

-In the first year of the graduate program, students work with faculty members in many of the specialty clinics, gaining experience prior to externship placements in the second year.
-Graduate student clinicians work closely with faculty to gain valuable clinical experience, working also with parents and spouses to educate and cultivate their assistance in the therapeutic process.
+In the first year of the professional phase of the program (graduate program), students work with faculty members in many of the specialty clinics, Student clinicians work closely with faculty to gain valuable clinical experience and knowledge and to develop fundamental clinical skills.
+Students participate in the assessment, treatment and counseling of persons with communicative impairments.
+Student clinicians also work with parents and spouses of clients to teach them how to assist in the therapeutic process and maximize client outcomes.